littlefs-project/littlefs/DESIGN.md

 To get around this, the littlefs, at its heart, stores files backwards.
 Each block points to its predecessor, with the first block containing no pointers.
-If you think about this, it makes a bit of sense.
+If you think about for a while, it starts to make a bit of sense.
 Appending blocks just point to their predecessor and no other blocks need to be updated.
 If we update a block in the middle, we will need to copy out the blocks that follow, but can reuse the blocks before the modified block.
 Since most file operations either reset the file each write or append to files, this design avoids copying the file in the most common cases.

 ```
 Exhibit B: A backwards linked-list